Our Blog

 Title: Rescissions Act of 2025

-Brief Description: A new federal budget law that allows the president to make suggestions to money not yet spent from the federal budget on new ways to spend them.
+Brief Description: A new federal budget law that allows the president to make recommendations regarding money not yet spent from the federal budget on new ways to allocate those funds.

 Sponsors: